Richard Jones Spent 17 Years In Prison Because He Looked Remarkably Like An Actual Criminal

 — 95.3 The Bull (@953Bull) June 14, 2017

-Ricky Amos had been in and out of prison since the 1990s, and eventually the two men ended up in the same correctional facility.
+Ricky Amos had been in and out of prison since the 1990s, and eventually, the two men ended up in the same correctional facility.
 Jones was told by inmates that there was a man who looks just like him who was also a prisoner there.
 According to Jones’ attorney, others would say, “Hey, you were in the cafeteria and you didn’t say hello to me.”

 There certainly was an uncanny resemblance between the two; their goatees, braided hairstyles, thick eyebrows, dark eyes, and complexion were strikingly similar.